mads-2/Autopylot/README.md

-# Autopilot Workflow Description
+# Autopylot Workflow Description
 ### Defininton of work, and step-by-step instructions
 First, we need to create environment.
 Type the command: `conda env create -f environment.yml`.\
-After that, before running the package, we need to activate autopilot environment on cluster: `ml anaconda`, following by `conda activate autopilot`.\
+After that, before running the package, we need to activate Autopylot environment on cluster: `ml anaconda`, following by `conda activate autopilot`.\
 There are a lot of python codes in the package we are able to use.
 The code `launcher.py` contains the functions calling GPU or CPU computations.
 Currently, only Terachem and Turbomole computations are available.
 Gaussian or Qchem launcher might be added in the future.\
 The program `candidate.py` contains functions that write Terachem input file.
 For now, it contains CASSCF, FOMO-CASCI, CASDFT, hh-TDA and hh-TDA-FOMO.
 This function does not contain some input parameters which are essential for computation (those input parameters are adjusted in the `test_input.yaml`, but we can still edit the convergence parameters inside.
 We are working on extrenalizing them into the yaml shortly.\
 The `test_input.yaml` file contains information of active space (CASSCF, FOMO-CASCI), temperature (FOMO-CASCI, hh-TDA-FOMO), and width (hh-TDA, hh-TDA-FOMO).
 We need to input those parameters for different computations.\